Slovak Republic

 Supplies of certain types of goods and services between two Slovak VAT payers are subject to local reverse-charge.
 Such supplies, among others, include supplies of real estate, metal waste and scrap metal, agricultural crops, iron and steel, mobile phones and integrated circuit devices, etc. Local reverse-charge also applies to supply of construction works, supply of building or parts of buildings under construction, and some supplies of goods with assembly and installation.
 For such supplies, the supplier will not charge VAT on the issued invoice and the recipient must apply a reverse-charge.

-Under specific conditions, VAT payers (creditors) can decrease the tax base and VAT if customers (debtors) fail to pay fully or partially for domestic supplies and the receivable becomes irrecoverable.
+Under specific conditions, VAT payers (creditors) can decrease the tax base and VAT if customers (debtors) fail to fully or partially pay for domestic supplies and the receivable becomes irrecoverable.

 Slovakia implemented EU quick fix rules into the Slovak legislation and new EU rules for taxation of cross-border business-to-consumer (B2C) supplies of goods (e-commerce) and introduced One Stop Shop (OSS) and Import One Stop Shop (IOSS) schemes.